COVID-19 recession: COVID-19 pandemic

 The COVID-19 pandemic has had far-reaching consequences beyond the spread of the disease and efforts to quarantine it.
-As the pandemic has spread around the globe, concerns have shifted from supply-side manufacturing issues to decreased business in the services sector.
+As the pandemic spread around the globe, concerns shifted from supply-side manufacturing issues to decreased business in the services sector.
 The pandemic is considered unanimously as a major factor in causing the recession.
-The pandemic has affected nearly every major industry negatively, was one of the main causes of the stock market crash and has resulted in major restrictions of social liberties and movement.
+The pandemic affected nearly every major industry negatively, was one of the main causes of the stock market crash and resulted in major restrictions of social liberties and movement.

 The COVID-19 crisis affected worldwide economic activity, resulting in a 7% drop in global commercial commerce in 2020.
-While GVCs have persisted, several demand and supply mismatches caused by the pandemic have resurfaced throughout the recovery period and have been spread internationally through trade.
+While global value chains (GVC) persisted, several demand and supply mismatches caused by the pandemic resurfaced throughout the recovery period and spread internationally through trade.

 During the first wave of the COVID-19 pandemic, businesses lost 25% of their revenue and 11% of their workforce, with contact-intensive sectors and SMEs being particularly heavily impacted.
 However, considerable policy assistance helped to avert large-scale bankruptcies, with just 4% of enterprises declaring for insolvency or permanently shutting at the time of the COVID wave.

 Aid to people and businesses in the form of employment retention schemes, subsidies, tax relief, and loan guarantee programs totalled roughly 9% of GDP, with substantial cross-country variance, which might reflect policy space and development levels.
 In the face of considerable liquidity challenges, debt moratoriums and revisions to bankruptcy rules also safeguarded businesses and people during the COVID-19 pandemic.

-In response to the pandemic's high infection rates and death toll, countries in the Western Balkans, the Eastern Neighbourhood, and Central and Eastern Europe faced severe recessions.
+In response to the pandemic's infection rates and death toll, countries in the Western Balkans, the Eastern Neighborhood, and Central and Eastern Europe faced severe recessions.